open-dicom/awesome-dicom/readme.md

 ## Learning Resources

 - [The DICOM Standard](https://www.dicomstandard.org/current)
-- [DICOM Library](https://www.dicomlibrary.com/) - DICOM Library is a free online medical DICOM image or video file sharing service for educational and scientific purposes.
+- [DICOM Library](https://www.dicomlibrary.com/) - A free online medical DICOM image or video file sharing service for educational and scientific purposes.
 - [DICOM Standard Browser](https://dicom.innolitics.com/ciods) - Part 3 of the DICOM standard as a tree.
 - [DICOM is Easy](https://dicomiseasy.blogspot.com/2011/10/introduction-to-dicom-chapter-1.html) - A personal blog which includes a series of DICOM tutorials.
 - [Microsoft training module](https://learn.microsoft.com/en-us/training/modules/medical-imaging-data/) - Short training module about working with medical imaging data in general and DICOM in particular.